 THE OFFICIAL RALPH

-OUR NEW POETRY BOOK
+OUR RECENT POETRY BOOK

 The Vivisection Mambo

 It consists of 125 poems of the new Neo-Realist School,

 many appearing here for the first time.

 In a starred review, Kirkus called it

 A fine anthology of some of the best contemporary poetry around.

 The Noisiest Book Review in the Known World